NetP Programme Graduates

 Wairarapa DHB currently recruits nursing graduates who have completed and passed their New Zealand state final examinations, from around New Zealand.
 Graduate intake numbers are dependent on vacancies within clinical areas.
 Wairarapa DHB employs their graduates on a 12 month fixed term contract in one clinical area at 1-.8FTE.

-The NETP programme for 2019 is open for applications from Wednesday 15th August - Tuesday 11th September, 5pm.
+The NETP programme for 2019 is now CLOSED for applications from Wednesday 15th August - Tuesday 11th September, 5pm.
 All applications for Wairarapa DHB NetP programme are through Ace Recruitment.

 NETP positions for 2019;